pranav142240/esms/PRD.md

 ### 3.2 School User Hierarchy (Tenant Database)
 This school management system is designed to manage seven kinds of users with different roles and permissions using Spatie Laravel Permissions package.

+#### 3.2.0 School Administrators Hierarchy
+The school can have multiple administrators with different permission levels, all managed through Spatie's permission system:

+- **Super Administrator**: Has complete access to all school features and can manage other administrators.
+This role has permissions to manage all aspects of the school and can create and assign other admin roles.
+- **Department Administrator**: Has administrative access limited to specific departments (e.g., Academic Department, Finance Department).
+Department admins can manage staff and resources within their department only.
+- **Module Administrator**: Has administrative access limited to specific modules (e.g., Academic Admin, Finance Admin, Examination Admin).
+Module admins can only access and modify settings within their assigned modules.

+All administrators share the same admin panel interface but with visibility and access controlled by their permission sets.
+This allows schools to create a hierarchical admin structure without requiring separate interfaces.

+Each admin level is implemented with proper role-based access control through Spatie's Laravel Permission package.
+The system automatically filters available functionality based on the admin's permission level, showing only the features they have access to.

 #### 3.2.1 Admin (School Administrator)
 - **Role**: Highest permissions after superadmin within the school